 So the trick is to stress the muscle just enough for adaptation to happen, without overexerting it, so you can do another workout couple days later.
 In the next workout you add the smallest increment in resistance possible or maybe a repetition or two to increase the stress and drive adaptation.
 This is called progression.

 When you do this week after week, month after month and year after year, you will become much stronger than you could have imagined.
 It’s like climbing a mountain, you have to do it one step at a time.
+There will be thousands of steps and you can’t jump to the top.

 To have the full health effects is usually enough for most seniors to do a progressive strength program for few months and then just maintain their acquired strength.
 A typical progressive strength training program requires you to do 3 moderate to high intensity full body workouts a week.